-Investment securities, in general, are exposed to various risks, such as interest rate, credit, liquidity, and overall market volatility risks.
-Due to the level of risk associated with certain investment securities, it is possible that changes in the values of investment securities will occur in the near term and those changes could materially affect the amounts reported in the Statements of Financial Position.
+Investment securities, in general, are exposed to various risks, such as interest rate, credit, liquidity, and overall market volatility.
+Due to the level of risk associated with certain investment securities, it is possible that changes in the values of investment securities will occur in the near term and those changes could materially affect the amounts reported in the combined statements of financial position.